Minutes Ago Calculator

 When You'd Actually Use This

-Medication and dose timing
+Workout and kitchen timing

 Most prescription labels are written in terms of "every X hours" or "every Y minutes."
 If you know the last dose was 45 minutes ago, subtract and you know the clock time — then add the interval to get the next scheduled dose.